mickfuzz/phd4/_posts/thesis_chapters/2025-4-2-Literature_review.md

 - in particular address barriers  to participation
 - and focus on in person communities rather than online programmes

-To reflect the nature of the research questions and the existing gaps in the research in this domain, the following descriptions are particularly concerned with the development of learner identity
+To reflect the nature of the research questions and the existing gaps in the research in this domain, the following descriptions are particularly concerned with the development of learner identity and the development of a collaborative culture which foundational for exploratory project-based approaches [@kolodner_problem-based_2003] .

 <!-- JUST MOVE TO INTRO
 As such, it leaves to one side extensive programmes which provide instruction based resources online  and those providing CPD to teachers as detailed in the introduction [Barefoot, NCCE, CAS]. -->